lubuntu-team/manual/source/3/3.3/3.3.4/leafpad.rst

 Description
 ---------------
 Leafpad is a simple GTK+ text editor that emphasizes simplicity, similar to gEdit that ships with Ubuntu.
-It is simple to use and starts up quickly, while still containing essential features, being an ideal lightweight text editor that can be used for development despite its lightness.
+It is simple to use and starts up quickly, while still containing essential features, being a decent, lightweight and suitable text editor.

 Currently Leafpad has the following features:
  - Codeset option (Some OpenI18N registered)